- 1 tablespoon Apple Cider Vinegar

-In the first method, you will be making use of the frying pan to fry your cut, round tortillas (of about 4 to 6 inches in diameter).
-Pour and heat quarter-inch deep of oil in your pan.
-Ensure your oil is hot – but not smoking – before frying the tortillas in batches and in a single layer.
-When you observe that the bottom of the tortilla is turning rich golden color, flip to the other side and fry.
+- Use the frying pan to fry the cut, round tortillas (of about 4 to 6 inches in diameter).
+Pour and heat quarter-inch deep of oil in pan.
+Ensure the oil is hot – but not smoking – before frying the tortillas in batches and in a single layer.

 Note: While frying, make sure your tortillas do not overlap.